 - Ustekinumab (Stelara).
 This medication is approved for treatment of ulcerative colitis for people who don't respond to or can't tolerate other treatments.
 It works by blocking a different protein that causes inflammation.

 You may need additional medications to manage specific symptoms of ulcerative colitis.
-Always talk with your doctor before using over-the-counter medications.
-He or she may recommend one or more of the following.
+Always talk with your health care provider before using over-the-counter medications.
+Your provider may recommend one or more of the following.

 - Iron supplements.
 If you have chronic intestinal bleeding, you may develop iron deficiency anemia and be given iron supplements.